alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 ![The elections table](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/sqlpandas/images/elections_head.png)

+In order to do our analysis, we want to find out just how many votes were cast for each political party.
-The first thing that we want to do in order to start our analysis is to identify the names all of the individual parties that have won a seat in the House of Commons.
+So the first thing to do is to identify the names all of the individual parties that have won a seat in the House of Commons.
 We start by getting a list of all the winners from the column _first_party_.

 Using Pandas we simply do this:

     election_df['first_party']

 We can assign that expression to a variable and we have a list of all the winners.
 How about SQL?

+The first thing is to construct an SQL query and then execute it.
+You can see the query below as a string.
+We first use the ```SELECT``` keyword

     query = """
         SELECT first_party